zhaochenlihui/sorts/readme.md

 - heapsort
 - quicksort
 - quicksort with random partition
 - radix sort

 ###how to run:

 - `make`
 - `.\sort [num]` `[w]`
 -- `[num]` is the scale of dates created in random, default 10000.
--- `[w]`:use parameter `w` to creat worst array instead of random array, you'll see: quicksort GG but quicksort_random still run well.
+-- `[w]`:use parameter `w` to create worst array instead of random array, you'll see that quicksort GG but quicksort_random still runs well.